 - Modify your diet.
 Limit your evening meal to foods that are less spicy and in modest portions, and try to eat at least three hours before bedtime.
 A light snack before bed, such as warm milk, crackers, or yogurt can stave off hunger while preventing feelings of indigestion.

 - Lower anxiety levels.
 Worries and stress can seem magnified at night.
 Put them to rest by recording them in a journal, listening to relaxing music, or reading a calming book before dozing off.

 If restful sleep continues to elude you or your senior loved one, a trip to the doctor may be in order to check for sleep disorders, interactions between prescriptions, or other conditions.

-The Phoenix senior care experts at Nightingale Homecare are here for you around the clock, including providing assistance and comfort during restless nights.
+The Scottsdale senior home care experts at Nightingale Homecare are here for you around the clock, including providing assistance and comfort during restless nights.
 We can help your senior loved one stay active during the day, shop for and prepare healthy meals, provide caring companionship and a full range of nursing services for even the most complicated medical needs.
 Contact us at 602-504-1555 to schedule a free in-home assessment and to learn more.